-4 Things Girls Can Do To Ensure Equal Representation by Livia
+4 Things Girls Can Do to Ensure Equal Representation

 | She Should Run

 As a girl growing up in modern-day America, I am shaped by the women I see in politics.
-Unfortunately, there aren’t that many, at least not nearly as many as there should be: for example, 23 states in America have never had a woman as governor and women hold only around 25% of the seats in Congress.
+Unfortunately, there aren’t that many, at least not nearly as many as there should be: for example, 17 states in America have never had a woman as governor and women hold less than 30% of the seats in Congress.

 My excitement for women’s representation didn’t end after the 2016 election.
 I recently met Senator Elizabeth Warren at a rally attended by more than 20,000 people in Washington Square Park.
 I have also volunteered with the League of Women Voters to help register people to vote, and I co-lead my school’s Women’s Affinity Group.
 Through my actions, I have shown that while I might not be old enough to cast a vote, I am old enough to get involved in shaping the future of my country.